Last Updated on: 9th November 2024, 08:07 pm

 After about ten minutes or so of climbing, you’ll be rewarded with spectacular views of Jenny Lake.
 The lake is so pretty that it’s even dubbed by the National Park Service as the ‘centerpiece of the park.’

 Frankly speaking, the view from Inspiration Point is arguably more impressive than the views you’ll see from within Cascade Canyon itself.
-But Cascade Canyon is beautiful in its own way, while it only attracts a fraction of the crowds.
+But Cascade Canyon is beautiful in its own way, and it only attracts a fraction of the crowds.

-What’s more, as we’ll cover shortly, Cascade Canyon is an optimal place to spot wildlife.
+And as we’ll cover shortly, Cascade Canyon is an optimal place to spot wildlife.

 Hiking Cascade Canyon